Automatic Signboard Detection and Localization in Densely Populated Developing Cities: Materials and Methods

 \subsubsection{Pretrained Model Preparation}

 Our approach is based on pretraining CNN backbone architecture on signboard and non-signboard images.
-To prepare this pretrained model, we build another secondary training dataset from the original SVSO dataset using \textbf{Object Region Extractor (ORE)} method (described in \textbf{Section} \ref{subsec:rbe}).
-This dataset contains 20000 signboard class and non-signboard class images and the shape of each image is 224$\times$224$\times$3.
+To prepare this pretrained model, we build another secondary training dataset from the original training set images of SVSO dataset using \textbf{Object Region Extractor (ORE)} method (described in \textbf{Section} \ref{subsec:rbe}).
+This dataset contains total 20000 images of signboard class and non-signboard class (class balanced), and the shape of each image is 224$\times$224$\times$3.
 At the beginning of SB\_PreCNN model training, we pass the newly created signboard and non-signboard images through convolutional and pooling layers of the CNN architecture to filter out signboard and non-signboard features.
-Finally, we send the feature maps to fully connected layer and compute the binary class probability scores using Sigmoid function.
-We train this model up to 60 epochs and further use it for fine tuning of our proposed model CNN backbone.
+Finally, we send the feature maps to the fully connected layer and compute the binary class probability scores using Sigmoid function.
+We train this model up to 60 epochs and further use it for fine tuning during our main training phase.